louen/config-files/vim/vim.md

 it convenient to use.
 Also it will need to work with all kind of terminals. `vimrc.standard`

+### General options

+The first section changes the general behavior of vim.

+The "fold column" adds a nice padding to the left and will also be useful for foldings

 ### Text formatting

 This section is fairly straightforward, most of it is concerned